16 Used Pro Cameras Under $250 [June, 2024]

 It uses CF memory cards, which are more expensive than SD cards.
 I am currently using a SD to CF card adapter, which works with a 128GB card.
 I tested it against a CF card and did not see any speed difference in the camera clearing the buffer.

 This is another camera that I currently own.
-I particularly like the flip screen, rather than a fully articulating flip screen.
-I find the ergonomics better when using the camera at waste level.
+I like the flip screen when using the camera at waste level.
+Fully articulating flip screens stick too far out, but are better for video.

 Micro Four Thirds is my favorite lens mount because of all the pancake lenses and dirt cheap primes.
 It’s so easy to be able to effortlessly carry around multiple lenses.

 The features are mind-blowing considering it’s from 2013.
-The build quality is top tier and the tilt screen is perfect for photography.
+The build quality is top tier.
+The tilt screen is perfect for photography.

 1080p30 video is acceptable for fixed focus shots.
 Not what I would get the camera for.